 Holyhead 1.3 miles.
-These five lovely properties are set on the owners’ 70 acre working livestock farm, in a rural location, close to the town and ferry port of Holyhead on Anglesey.
+These six lovely properties are set on the owners’ 70 acre working livestock farm, in a rural location, close to the town and ferry port of Holyhead on Anglesey.
 With stunning sea and mountain views that can be seen from the farm, these holiday homes are ideal for couples, families and friends with a number of attractions and places to visit within easy reach.
-Y Wennol and Y Wylan offer single-storey accommodation and both sleep two people, whilst the other two properties in the group – Y Barcud and Bran Goesgoch sleep six each.
+Y Wennol and Y Wylan offer single-storey accommodation and both sleep two people, whilst Y Barcud and Bran Goesgoch sleep six each.
 Cysgod y Bugail and Llety'r Bugail are two delightful little shepherd's huts also sleeping two each.
-All properties share a courtyard area to park cars, and each have an enclosed garden with a lawned area, patio and furniture whilst the two huts provide peaceful decked balconies, a perfect setting to enjoy an alfresco dinner at the end of the day.
+All properties share a courtyard area to park cars, and four have an enclosed garden with a lawned area, patio and furniture whilst the two huts provide peaceful decked balconies, a perfect setting to enjoy an alfresco dinner at the end of the day.
 Although these charming retreats are in quiet location, there’s something for everyone nearby, including a visit to the town of Holyhead which has remains of Roman town walls and forts, a colourful marina, maritime museum, shops and pubs.
 Holyhead is also a main ferry point for Ireland, so a day trip to Dublin may be on the cards!
 Also close by is the Breakwater Country Park, a former quarry, from where you may be able to spot seals who visit the Holyhead coast.
 Just over three miles away is the resort of Trearddur Bay, with its sandy beaches and watersports.
 Other places of interest are cliff top walks over Holyhead Mountain, and South Stack Lighthouse RSPB Reserve is well worth a visit.
 All this and much, much more can enjoyed from these welcoming holiday homes.

 Holyhead 1.3 miles.